Vaginal Discharge & Itch

 Candidiasis can be treated with anti-fungal medication.
 Sometimes long term treatment of 6 weeks or more may be required for recurrent cases.
 There is no need to treat your partner unless he has symptoms.

-Bacterial Vaginosis and Trichomoniasis are effectively treatment with Metronidazole.
-Treating your partner can reduce your treatment failure rates.
+Bacterial Vaginosis and Trichomoniasis are effectively treated with Metronidazole.
+Treating your partner will be helpful in some cases.